Home

 Amen.

-Second, as a way to back up your prayers with fasting/sacrifice, follow the Spiritual Counsels on this website.
+Also, as a way to detach from the unholy influence of the social world, follow the Spiritual Counsels on this website.

 Hidden Anger

-Third, if you find that you have difficulty praying and keeping the counsels, then consider that your stuckness could be a form of anger, directed at others, especially your parents.
+If you find that you have difficulty praying and keeping the Spiritual Counsels, then consider that your stuckness could be a form of anger, directed at others, especially your parents.
 That is, you may be unconsciously creating a disability so as to send yourself to hell to prove to others that they have failed you.
-In this case, you may need psychotherapy to resolve this problem.

 Who wrote this web page?